open-rmf/rmf_deployment_template/README.md

 This repo is structured as -
 - `main` - Intro
 - `build/rmf` - Build Dockerfiles and CI pipeline
-- `infra/bringup` - Cloud cluster bringup scripts and docs
+- `cloud_infra` - Cloud cluster bringup scripts and docs and runtime configs
-- `infra/run` - Cluster runtime configs

 _(These branches may be setup as independant repos for a production environment, the intent in having them as branches here is to provide a concise one-stop location for easy reference.)_